It's time for a Watergate-style select committee on Russiagate

 The second part has revolved around the contacts between members of the Trump campaign and Russian officials.
 The latest revelation comes with the news that Attorney General Jeff Sessions spoke with the Russian ambassador twice last year

 despite saying at his confirmation hearing that "I did not have communications with the Russians."
-Democrats are insisting that he needs to recuse himself from this matter.
-Some prominent Republicans

-in Congress, including Sen. Rob Portman and Rep. Jason Chaffetz, also have called on Sessions to recuse himself.
+On Thursday afternoon, Sessions announced that he would recuse himself from investigations of the matter, following calls to do so from Democrats and some prominent Republicans in Congress, including Sen. Rob Portman and Rep. Jason Chaffetz.

-Currently, the plan for an investigation has centered on the standing committees in the House and Senate, both of which are controlled by the Republicans.
+Currently, the plan for a congressional investigation has centered on the standing committees in the House and Senate, both of which are controlled by the Republicans.
 The Intelligence committees have taken the lead on the investigation instead of armed services or foreign relations.

 Although the chairman of the committee in the Senate, Richard Burr of North Carolina, has promised to conduct a thorough investigation, he has been extremely close to Trump throughout his campaign serving as his national security adviser.
 There have been disclosures that Burr helped the White House